 ― Toni Cade Bambara, The Salt Eaters

 My name is Lauren Anderson.
 I am an urban-educator and educational-consultant.
 For the past two years, I was based in an urban-school located in Kansas City, Missouri.
+Currently, I am a doctoral student in the field of Educational Leadership and Policy Students at the University of Kansas.
 Recently, I graduated with my Master’s in Curriculum and Instruction from the University of Missouri-Kansas City.
 Prior to my intentional path of seeking out a holistic and feminist approach to education, I received my Bachelor’s in English Literature and Language.
 In going through my undergraduate-program, I found myself struggling to breathe and to find healing in my coursework.
 My program lacked the narratives of those that’s been marginalized and de-centered, especially women of color.
 In being saved by a couple of Black Studies’ courses during this tumultuous time, I found healing in hearing the words of Black men and women through primary and secondary documents.
 These Black males and females became foundational for my current path of seeking wholeness and healing.
 I would read books by Maya Angelou, bell hooks, Malcolm X, Angela Davis, Octavia Butler, Sonia Sanchez, James Baldwin, Sandra Cisneros and etc. These beautiful ancestors keep me going and they’ve kept me going as I went through an undergraduate-program that upheld white-supremacy and patriarchy.

 In seeing that my Blackness wasn’t part of my undergraduate curriculum for my English department, I felt it was my duty to engage in work that would allow for Blackness and those of color to become centered, especially women.
 I knew that I wanted to occupy space.
 I wanted to know that my body, skin, and hair can take up space.
 I want to teach my students that they can engage in this work too.
 In seeking to move from a space of invisibility and marginalization, I seek to live in a way that is liberating and holistic.
 In being a practitioner of visionary feminism, I feel it is important to construct new, decolonized images and spaces for various identities to emerge.
 We must find enough language to speak our narratives.
 We must have the will to love outside of patriarchal domination and commit to loving each other.